How to Install Vertical Blinds

 Hook the back of the headrail into the bracket and rotate the headrail into position.
 Secure headrail by tightening the short screw in the front of the bracket.

-Step 4
+Step 4 - Safety device

-Safety Device
+Safety Device Position

 The safety device must be installed at the maximum distance possible from the control mechanism to prevent looped chain from becoming slack.
 The chain should be taut.
-Place the safety device on the wall and mark the positioning of the 2 screw holes, then drill two suitable holes.
+Place the safety clip on the wall and mark the positioning of the 2 screw holes, then drill two suitable holes.

 Securing the Safety Device